Whether it’s a new pair of running shoes or street shoes, it can take some time to get used to them so they aren’t uncomfortable or causing blisters.

 Tips for Buying New Running Shoes

-If you’ve been thinking about buying new running shoes, but haven’t done it yet, you should keep these tips in mind.
+Thinking about buying new running shoes?
+Keep these tips in mind.
 It can be helpful to go to a running store because they can tell you what’s changed in a model and suggest new shoes that will work for you.

 You can also test out new running shoes at a running store before buying, especially if the running shoe you love has updated or you are trying a new model.
 If you decide to buy online, buy from a store that lets you return shoes after going for a run or two.